globocom/vault/README.md

 $ export VAULT_KEYSTONE_URL=http://keystone.endpoint:5000/v3
 ```

-For optional variables and more information on each of the environment variables, see [ENVIRON.md](ENVIRON.md).
+For optional variables and more information on each of the environment variables, see [Environment Variables](docs/ENVIRON.md).

 ### 3. Create a MySQL database and the MySQL user
 ```